Dental Crown Types, Materials, and Costs

 The Process of Getting a Dental Crown

 Depending on the dental clinic location, the dental crown procedure usually requires one or two visits.
-This usually involves some tooth filing to ensure the dental crown can fit over the remaining tooth structure.
-In cases of extreme damage to the original tooth, or if the roots are damaged to the point that they can’t support the dental crown, a root canal may be performed first.
+In cases of severe damage to the original tooth or its roots, to the point that they can’t support a dental crown, a root canal may be performed first.

 Then, the dentist will take either a physical impression or a digital image to determine who will fabricate the replacement dental crown to fit correctly in the space and accommodate your bite.
-If the impression has to be sent to an off-sight lab, a temporary dental crown covers the prepared tooth until the permanent crown is placed.
+If the impression needs to be sent to an off-site lab, a temporary dental crown covers the prepared tooth until the permanent crown is in place.

 You may also hear the terms “on-lays” or “3/4 crowns”.
 These variations from traditional dental crowns involve covering less of the natural tooth.
 As expected, these variations cover less of the underlying tooth and are used only in exceptional circumstances.

-If you’re fitted with a temporary crown, there are some precautions we recommend:
+If you need a temporary crown, there are some precautions we recommend:

-• Avoid sticky or gummy foods such as gum or caramel candy on the side where the temporary is placed.
+• Keep sticky or gummy foods away from the side where the temporary crown is

 • When you can chew more frequently on the other side of your mouth